vengi-voxel/vengi/docs/Configuration.md

 ## Commands

-To get a list of supported commands (they might differ from application to application), type the command `cmdlist` to the built-in console (`CTRL+Tab` in the default binding).
+To get a list of supported commands (they might differ from application to application), type the command `cmdlist` to the built-in console.

 You can also get a list when doing `./vengi-app --help` on the command line.